How (and Why!) to Make Fitness a Part of Your Life

-While magazine covers and online ads might have you believing that an attractive body is the only reason to exercise, fitness is about more than your appearance.
-The main purpose of physical activity is to keep your body functioning at its best so you can enjoy life to the fullest.
+While magazine covers and online ads might have you believe that an attractive body is the only reason to exercise, fitness is about more than your appearance.
+The main purpose of physical activity is to keep your body functioning its best so you can enjoy life to the fullest.
 If you’ve been putting off exercise and are seeking renewed motivation—whether by getting a fitness tracker or trying a new workout—read on to renew your commitment to an active life.

 The Value of Physical Fitness